DenisLeonte/open-sky-data-analytics-frontend/README.md

   - Copying `dist/` to `/var/www/react-app/dist` on the server
   - Restarting the Docker container hosting the app
 - Manual deployment can also be done by copying the `dist/` folder and restarting the container.
+- In order to avoid issues, please run `npm run build` before pushing to check if it actually compliles

 ### Deployment Flow Diagram